Breathing exercises for reducing stress and anxiety

 When you’re doing the exercise, make sure you notice your breaths and the counting.
 If your mind wanders, gently guide it back to your breath and the counting.

-You can set a timer on your phone beforehand, or you can decide to do a few repetitions of steps one through four.
+You can set a timer on your phone beforehand or do a few repetitions of steps one through four.

 Box breathing